engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 ---

-## Restriction enzymes around the spike protein's receptor binding motif
+## Restriction enzymes around the spike's receptor binding motif

 Mikolaj Raszek, PhD, was kind enough to elucidate, in [SARS-CoV-2 coronavirus origins alternative theories – do they hold up against science?](https://merogenomics.ca/blog/en/117/SARS-CoV-2_coronavirus_origins_alternative_theories__do_they_hold_up_against_science_Part_2), the core claim of the Yan report.